Anclagen/Anclagen/README.md

 ## Hi, I'm Alexander :wave:, I'm an English web-developer living in Bergen.

 - :mortar_board: A graduate with a higher professional degree in front end developement from [Noroff](https://www.noroff.no/en/) currently taking further studies in backend developement.
 Checkout my [portfolio.](https://anclagen.github.io/)
+- :hammer: Currently working collaborative group of students, graduated and developer.
+Our current warm up project is the Productivity Graveyard, a fun site for buring your unfinished projects for what ever silly reason.
+Check out our [figjam](https://www.figma.com/board/P6zpeVOaOduO7oN6SgnGlx/Productivity-Graveyard?node-id=0-1&t=L4iTiPUzcBwXgBqq-1) and [designs](https://www.figma.com/design/suco8IDXJncunGhhuxCgmP/Project-Graveyard?node-id=0-1&t=SpCiumzBXENr1HeH-1).
 - :hammer: Recent freelancing; designed and created a Next.js and Tailwind site for [Quack Recruitment & Training](https://quackrecruitmentandtraining.co.uk/) assisting in it deployment, and configuration, as well as continuing to assist them with further intergration with other services and content updates as they grow.
 - :hammer_and_wrench: I enjoy a building things, breaking down challenges and working through them.
 Check out some of my recent finished and ongoing projects:
   -  [Air BNB Clone](https://holidaze-jq-bs.netlify.app/) an ongoing learning project where I created an SPA in javascript utilising bootsrap while learning JQuery and Leaflet.